Vegan Pizza Recipe with Himalayan Tartary Buckwheat Crust

 Top view of sliced vegan pizza with Himalayan Tartary Buckwheat crust by pesto, chili peppers, and vegan cheese.

-PlateofGrass is supported by our readers.
-We may receive compensation if you purchase a product through a link on our site.
+PlateofGrass may receive compensation if you make a purchase through a link on this site.

 Spread the love

-This delicious vegan pizza recipe with Himalayan Tartary Buckwheat crust is the best pie ever.
-A go-to year-round.
+This delicious vegan pizza recipe with Himalayan Tartary Buckwheat crust is the best pie ever—a go-to year-round. 😋

-When it comes to this delicious vegan pizza recipe, it just goes to show that staying lean, healthy, and plant-based does not exclude eating pizza.
+When it comes to this delicious vegan pizza recipe, it just goes to show that staying lean, healthy, and vegan plant-based does not exclude eating pizza.
 Perish the thought!

 And especially with this 100% organic vegan pizza recipe made with a rich Himalayan Tartary Buckwheat crust.